stm32-periph/stm32f0/Projects/STM32F0xx_StdPeriph_Examples/USART/USART_AutoBaudRate/readme.txt

 @par Hardware and Software environment

-  - This example runs on STM32F0xx Devices.
+  - This example runs on STM32F0xx devices.

-  - This example has been tested with STMicroelectronics STM320518-EVAL (STM32F0xx) evaluation board and can be easily tailored to any other supported device and development board.
+  - This example has been tested with STMicroelectronics STM320518-EVAL and STM32072B-EVAL including respectively STM32F051R8T6 and STM32F072VBT6 devices and can be easily tailored to any other supported device and development board

   - STM320518-EVAL Set-up
       - Connect a null-modem female/female RS232 cable between the DB9 connector
-      CN12 and PC serial port.
+        CN7 and PC serial port.
       - Make sure that JP3 is in position 5<->6

+  - STM32072B-EVAL Set-up
+      - Connect a null-modem female/female RS232 cable between the DB9 connector
+        CN10 and PC serial port.
+      - Make sure that JP17 is in position 5<->6

   - Hyperterminal configuration:
     - BaudRate = User can select any value